nchah/tech-graph/README.md

 ## Methodology

 The scope of this graph needed to fall into a respectable range that balanced a few trade-offs.
-On one hand, a graph of all acqusitions and products by each major technology company may be comprehensive, but it would require a commensurate amount of time and effort to sort through all the data.
+On one hand, a graph of all acqusitions and products by each major technology company may be comprehensive, but it would require a commensurate amount of time and effort.
 On the other hand, only graphing the most "notable" products and services naturally leads to the question of how notability should be determined.
+This is still a valid concern but it was resolved for now by using Wikipedia as a reference for notability.

-Data on the tech products and services was collected from Wikipedia.
+Most of the information on the tech products and services was collected from Wikipedia.
 The Navigation Boxes (NavBoxes) were especially helpful as they served as a rough proxy for what products/services were notable enough to have their own Wikipedia page.
-The images used in the graph visualization were collected from various web sources, with many of the company and product logos downloaded from Wikipedia.
+The company and product logos used in the visualization were collected from various web sources, with most from Wikipedia.

 The first implementation was in Python using the `matplotlib` and `networkx` libraries.
 However, the resulting static pngs didn't have the interactiveness that make some nice visualizations all the more impactful.
 For that, I switched the stack to use JavaScript and the [D3.js](https://d3js.org/) library.